joshgerdes/jekyll-uno/_drafts/ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

 ---
 Azure Virtual Desktop allows you to access an entire desktop or a published application with shortcuts and an appearance like it was running locally; depending on the requirements; I prefer published applications where possible to keep the user experience on the endpoint device and keep the cost down.

 One of the applications I published for a customer is [MYOB IMS Payroll](https://www.myob.com/nz/enterprise/ims-payroll " MYOB IMS Payroll ").
-Some small-medium businesses use IMS Payroll for their payroll.

 IMS Payroll worked well as a published application for months until one day; it didn't seem to open for the user, whether as a published application or in the Full Desktop.

 The symptoms were that once the user clicked on the icon, it would appear to open _(visible on the Taskbar)_, but there was no window, and when you hovered over the preview thumbnail, it was blank.
 The cursor also appeared to be active with a circle, indicating it was trying to open.

+Even if you don't have IMS Payroll, you may experience applications with a similar experience, and hopefully, this article will help point you in the right direction.

 ![](/uploads/imspayroll_avdpublishedapp.png)